vbaira/MiniJava_compiler/README.md

 # MiniJava_compiler
 Implementation of a compiler front end for the MiniJava language(MiniJava -> LLVM IR) using javaCC and JTB tools.
-MiniJava language is a small subset of Java
+MiniJava language is a small subset of Java .
+Semantic analysis and LLVM IR code generation is done utilizing the visitor pattern.

 ## Compilation
 ~~~